mghamilton/AllocateMate/README.md

 # AllocateMate #

-AllocateMate is a R package (R Core Team 2016) comprised of two primary functions: allocate.mate.ped and allocate.mate.H
+AllocateMate (Version 2) is a R package (R Core Team 2016) comprised of two primary functions: allocate.mate.ped and allocate.mate.H

+AllocateMate (Version 1) is available at https://github.com/mghamilton/AllocateMateV1Archive

 ### What is AllocateMate ###